Best Wide Receivers in Philadelphia Eagles History

 - 2018 Hall of Fame inductee

 Pete Pihos was selected in the fifth round on the 1945 NFL Draft.
-Despite this, he went on to finish his college career with the Indiana football program where he had great success as a fullback.
+Despite this, he went on to finish his college career with the Indiana football program where he had great success as a fullback and went on to attend law school.
 Pihos was on the only undefeated team in Indiana's history.
 When he graduated in June of 1947, Pihos signed to join the Philadelphia Eagles.
-He played end, which is similar to a tight end in today's game, as well as defense and fullback.
+He played defensive end and fullback.

 Pihos helped the Eagles make it to three straight NFL Championships in his first three seasons, losing his first and winning the following two.
 In the 1949 Championship, He scored the only offensive touchdown in the game.
 His success would continue to follow him until 1952 when he only caught 12 passes in the entire season.
 Despite this, he still made the Pro Bowl and made a conscious effort to train hard in the offseason.
 His training paid off and he had the best three statistical seasons of his career, which ended up being his final seasons.